 Infection prevention and control (IPAC) is a critically important part of safe patient care.
 In recent years, concerns about the possible spread of blood-borne diseases, and the impact of emerging, highly contagious respiratory and other illnesses have grown.
 Dentists and other health care workers have a clear responsibility to establish, evaluate, continually update and monitor their IPAC strategies and protocols.

-Members must follow the College's IPAC Standard and public health guidelines as well as the recommendations of manufacturers of sterilization and other dental office equipment to ensure patient safety at all times.
-We have also put together a list of frequently asked questions in this area to help guide dentists.
+Dentists must follow the College's IPAC Standard and public health guidelines as well as the recommendations of manufacturers of sterilization and other dental office equipment to ensure patient safety at all times.
+We have also put together a list of frequently asked questions in this area and a self-audit checklist dentists can use as a companion to the IPAC Standard.

 Here are additional resources that may be helpful.